 House of Air indoor trampoline park, is a convenient refueling station.
 Their gooey grilled cheese sandwiches and fresh paninis are a big hit with the kids, and the counter is loaded with healthy and not-too-unhealthy snacks to please a multitude of tastes.
 There’s also a fridge stocked with cold drinks, and they offer espressos for parents in need of a midday pick-me-up.
 Order from the counter, then head to the

 Crissy Field West Bluff picnic area close by, or stay inside and watch as amateur aerialists perfect their breathtaking feats on the trampolines.

 For parents with kids who just gotta move, there’s no better place than Presidio Picnic where the family can dine on a big grassy lawn surrounded by a wide-assortment of international food trucks.
 Throw out a picnic blanket, bring the toys, and you’re set for a great time with the family.
 The kid- and adult-pleasing Neapolitan-style pizzas from the Del Popolo truck inspire the longest lines — get there close to 11 am and you’ll find yourself at the very front.
 Better yet, skip the lines altogether and pre-order from several vendors on the

 Presidio Picnic website – this includes taco kits from Nopalito and a dozen empanadas and/or churros from another Picnic fav, El Sur.
 There’s parking around the perimeter, or take the free

 PresidiGo Shuttle or MUNI 43 to the nearby

 Presidio Transit Center.
 If your family is partial to two-wheeled transportation, use the new (and free!) bike valet service.
-Presidio Picnic's season runs through October 8, 2017.
+Presidio Picnic's season runs from March through October.

 7. Presidio Social Club